API Micro Focus ALM and Performance Center: Basics for Performance Testing Engineers

 Where to use automated tests?

 Automated tests are widely used in regression testing, during development, in DevOps, and even in production environments.
-To further enhance your testing capabilities, consider using an API load test tool that allows you to test Postman and Insomnia request collections for optimal scalability.
+To further enhance your testing capabilities, consider using an API load test tool that allows you to test Postman and Insomnia request collections for optimal scalability (learn more from the Load Testing API article).
 With mobile test automation, you can quickly scale your tests and boost coverage to accelerate delivery.
 Of course, no software can operate without an experienced testing engineer, otherwise we wouldn’t have 400+ of them on staff, but automated tests save time for these highly valuable specialists, letting them focus on challenging tasks instead of manually running the tests.

 What is HP ALM?